Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 ---

-## Step 0: Copy Production data to your local
+## Step 0: Copy Production Data to Your Local Computer

 Be sure to run a backup of any current non-ISLE systems prior to copying or exporting any files.

-#### Drupal site files & code
+#### Drupal Site Files and Code

-1. Copy the `/var/www/html/sites/default/files` directory from your Production Apache server to an appropriate storage /project area on your local.
+1. Copy the `/var/www/html/sites/default/files` directory from your Production Apache server to an appropriate storage /project area on your local computer.
 You'll move this directory in later steps.

 2. Locate and note the previously existing private Drupal / Islandora git repository.
 You'll be cloning this into place once the ISLE project has been cloned in later steps.

-#### Drupal site database
+#### Drupal Site Database

 Prior to attempting this step, do consider the following: